ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 .. note::
    Parameter descriptions have punctuation.
-While the brief description itself need not be a sentence, any text following it should a clear, complete sentence.
+While the brief description itself is generally a sentence fragment, clear, complete sentences should be used to provide any additional information.

 Returns
 ~~~~~~~
-The Returns section contains only the return type and (not the name and type)
+The Returns section contains only the return type (not the name and type)
 and a brief description::

   Returns
   -------
   int
       Description of some return value.

+Classes do not have a Returns section.

 Example Docstrings
 ------------------